HomeVertebratesToothed Whales

 Toothed whales are polygynous, where the males or bulls typically mate with multiple females (cows) every year.
 A single female typically mates every two to three years.

-After a gestation period of about a year, the females give birth to a single calf (typically during spring or summer) in a tail-first position to prevent it from drowning.
 The mother then nurses the young, squirting milk into its mouth.
 The young are weaned within 1 to 2 years and reach sexual maturity approximately 7 to 10 years later.

 All toothed whales face both direct and indirect threats to their existence.